city41/kof94te/findings/cpuRandomSelect.md

 ### btst'ing

-## D0 when this gets hit prepping a team select

-(guessing on the team assignments)

 | bit | value | team    |
 | --- | ----- | ------- |
 | 6   | 40    | Mexico  |